roryprimrose/roryprimrose.github.io/_posts/2016-10-19-generating-release-notes-in-vsts.md

 The remaining criteria start to get a little tricky with the out of the box implementation of PBI and Bug work items.

 Identifying the release version related to a PBI or Bug could be done using the *Microsoft.VSTS.Build.IntegrationBuild* field.
 There are issues with this however.
 Currently this field is not populated with VSTS Build vNext although the old XAML build system still should.
 Even if this was populated by a build, the build would write to this field and associate the work item (and their parent PBI and Bugs) for the current build.
 Each of our code changes will participate in many automated builds before they are bundled in an actual production release version.
 This means that this field will contain pre-release versions which we do not want included in release notes at the point of the work item query.
-Filtering them out pre-release versions on this field would not be easy.
+Filtering out pre-release versions on this field would not be easy.

 Our solution was to add two additional fields to our project process.
-We added a field to track the release version and a flag as to whether the work item should be included in release notes (a Yes/No pick list).
+We added a field to track the release version and a field for whether the work item should be included in release notes (a Yes/No pick list).
 You can read about modifying work items [on MSDN][1]

 ![Custom work item][2]